Guides and Resources for Educators, Parents

 British Columbia Resources

-This BC Black History Timeline covers events in B.C. as well as some significant events in Canada, the United States and/or globally that had/is having an effect on Black settlement in BC and the experiences of Blacks in BC.
-The first settlers arrived in April 1858; however the first entry in the timeline is August 1, 1834 when slavery was abolished in the British Empire which included Canada.
+This BC Black History Timeline begins in 1834 for events in B.C. as well as some significant events in Canada, the United States and/or globally that had/is having an effect on Black settlement in BC and the experiences of Blacks in BC.

 “BC Black Pioneers: Influencing The Vision of Canada“ This BILINGUAL exhibit, designed and developed by BC Black History Awareness Society with investment from Digital Museums Canada, tells the story of the Black Pioneers who came to British Columbia starting around 1858.
 It includes 20 short stories, some with videos and more than 80 archival images and materials.
 Visit